Jordi Puntí: Career

 His career as an author began with the publication of two books of short stories: Pell d'Armadillo (1988, winner of the Premi de la Crítica Serra d'Or), and Animals tristos (2002).
 Previously, he had translated the works of other authors, including Paul Auster, Daniel Pennac, and Amélie Nothomb.
-In 2006, Punti served as editor of Quadern, a literary supplement published by the newspaper El País.
+In 2006, Puntí served as editor of Quadern, a literary supplement published by the newspaper El País.

 In 2010, Puntí published Maletes perdudes, which received several awards (Crítica de la narrativa catalana, Lletra d'Or, Premi Llibreter) and has been translated to 16 languages.
 In 2011, he published Els Castellans, a volume that includes articles previously published in the Catalan magazine L'Avenç.

-In 2006, Ventura Pons directed the film Wounded Animals, adapted from Punti's book Animals tristos (Sad Animals).
-In 2014, Punti received a scholarship from the Cullman Center for writers.
+In 2006, Ventura Pons directed the film Wounded Animals, adapted from Puntí's book Animals tristos (Sad Animals).
+In 2014, Puntí received a scholarship from the Cullman Center for writers.
 The scholarship enabled him to spend one year completing research at the New York Public Library, in preparation for a novel based on the figure of Xavier Cugat.

+In 2023, Puntí won the Sant Jordi novel Prize with the novel Confeti.